 Besides the evolving regulatory requirements on cybersecurity and data privacy in mainland China, there are also a number of legislative proposals in the European Union, the United States, at both the federal and state level, as well as other jurisdictions that could impose new obligations in areas affecting our business.
 For instance, on February 28, 2024, the Biden administration issued an executive order titled "Preventing Access to Americans' Bulk Sensitive Personal Data and United States Government-Related Data by Countries of Concern."
 This executive order aims to prohibit and restrict the transfer of substantial quantities of personal data belonging to U.S. individuals, as well as certain data pertaining to the U.S. government, to countries of concern, including China.
 The types of personal data of U.S. citizens that fall under the purview of this executive order encompass, but are not limited to, biometric identifiers, human genomic information, and confidential health and financial records, subject to bulk collection thresholds that range from one hundred to one million.
-Our data practices may be deemed inconsistent with new laws or regulations concerning data protection and transfer, or the interpretation and application of existing laws or regulations concerning data protection and transfer, which are often uncertain and in flux.
+Our data practices may be deemed inconsistent with new laws or regulations concerning data protection and transfer, which are often uncertain and in flux.
 The introduction of new products or other actions that we may take may subject us to additional laws, regulations or other government scrutiny.
-Complying with new laws and regulations could cause us to incur substantial costs or require us to change our business practices in a manner materially advertes ing, it could increase our cost and the complexity to provide such services such that we may become less attractive to online advertising customers.
-In addition, some countries are considering or have passed legislation implementing data protection requirements or requiring local storage and processing of data or similar requirements that could increase the cost and complexit
+Complying with new laws and regulations could cause us to incur substantial costs or require us to change our business practices in a manner materially advertes to our business.
+For example, if new laws and regulations promulgated in the future impose restrictions on selling demographically targeted advertising, it could increase our cost and the complexity to provide such services such that we may become less attractive to online advertising customers.
+In addition, some countries are considering or have passed legislation implementing data protection requirements or requiring local storage and processing of data or similar requirements that